uprev-mrt/MrT-Meta/README.md

 #### Utilities
 Utilities are modules that provide a common functionality with no need for abstraction, that is, they do not depend on any specific hardware or platform.
 These include Fifos, Hashing functions, encoders/decoders, and messaging protocols.

+---
+## Test

+Automated unit testing will be performed using google test.
+This gives us the ability to output JUnit style test results that can be integrated with Jenkins plugins.

+---

 ## Tools
 The tools section contains various tools used throughout the development cycle